ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/04-bubble-sort.md

 :::

 ::: dsvis
-Here is a visualisation of the first pass of bubble sorting an array of integers.
+Here is a visualisation of the first pass of Bubble sorting an array of integers.

 <inlineav id="bubblesortS1CON" src="Sorting/bubblesortS1CON.js" name="Bubble Sort Slideshow 1" links="Sorting/BubbleSortAnalysisCON.css"/>
 :::